scikit-learn/enhancement_proposals/slep011/proposal.rst

 Drawbacks:

-- we break our convention that `__init__` should only ever store attributes, as they are passed in.
-Note however that this convention is enforced so that the semantic of `__init__` and `set_params` are the same, and to enable people to change public attributes without having surprising behaviour.
-  **This is still respected here.** So this isn't really an issue.
+- We break our convention that `__init__` should only ever store attributes, as they are passed in.
+Note however that the reason we have this convention is that we want the semantic of `__init__` and `set_params` are the same, and we want to enable people to change public attributes without having surprising behaviour. **This is still respected here.** So this isn't really an issue.

-- there is a subtelty that occurs when passing `None`. `check_random_state` will return the singleton `np.random.mtrand._rand`, and we will call `get_state()` on the singleton.
+- There is a subtelty that occurs when passing `None`. `check_random_state` will return the singleton `np.random.mtrand._rand`, and we will call `get_state()` on the singleton.
 The thing is, its state won't change accross multiple instances unless the singleton is consumed.
 So if we do `a = Est(random_state=None); b = Est(random_state=None)`, a and b actually have exactly the same `random_state` attribute, since the state of the singleton wasn't changed.
-One solution would be to consume the singleton's RNG in `__init__`, with a private helper.
+To circumvent this, the logic in `__init__` and `set_params` involves a private helper that makes sure the singleton's RNG is consumed.
+Please refer to the notebook.

 - The `__repr__()` will need to special-case the `random_state` attribute to avoid printing a long tuple.